 We have U-Pick blueberries and raspberries (in season) so be sure to book for June, July through August.
 Renters pick for free and wouldn’t blueberry pancakes sound good for an eat-on-the-deck breakfast?

 You could spend the whole afternoon at Peterson Pond, reading a good book, having a picnic under the shelter, fishing or swimming.

 This is a private pond so you don’t need any special license to fish.
 We have fishing poles and some lures here or you can bring your own.

 Peterson Pond is stocked with brim and striped bass.
 We provide the fishing pole, tackle and earth worms in the compost pile for the digging.
-Here’s a photo of a large bass alongside the average size.
-Catch and Release or eat it for supper!
+Catch and Release, please

 Exploring the Farm

 Meeting the “Neighbors”